 Having a low space in the refrigerator with some easy to find (and easy to use) materials can really help the child make their lunch independent of the adult!
 A tray with a few spreads and a vegetable container with some cut and prepared vegetables can make packing much easier for you and the child!

-There are a lot of container options these days, its best to go with your child to see if they can open them.
-Many containers as it turns out are pretty difficult for a 3 year old to open and make packing the lunch a bit of an obstacle.
+The most important part of a lunch container for a child is whether or not they can open it themselves, so the first thing to do is to take your child to the store and have them try to open various containers.
+You'd be surprised at home many containers are actually pretty difficult for a 3 year old to open (which can make packing the lunch a bit of an obstacle!)
 I've liked snap lid containers so the child can unsnap each side to open them up, but it's always good to have a space at the child's level ready for them to use!

 A Lunch Bag or Lunch Box?